kris927b/SkillSpan/README.md

 $ git submodule update --init --recursive
 ```

+**Since 14 Feb 2024, we are using the new version of MaChAmp (not dependant on AllenNLP), therefore if you run into MaChAmp-related
+issues, we would suggest asking on their github repository: https://github.com/machamp-nlp/**

 ## Data set acquisition

 As pointed out in the paper, we release two of the three subsets.
 The subsets are de-identified according to GDPR regulations.